 Although SKs are harmless, they should be observed regularly for changes.
 If an individual notices sudden or dramatic changes to an SK lesion or site, they should schedule a consultation with a physician to examine the lesion for a more serious underlying condition.
 An individual should see a physician if they notice the following changes:

-- Rapid development of SKs in a short period of time
+- The rapid development of SKs in a short period of time

 - Irritation or bleeding of SKs when rubbed against clothing